slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 ## 2-Pass Average Bitrate (2-Pass ABR)

 Allowing the encoder to do two passes (or more) makes it possible for it to estimate what's ahead in time.
 It can calculate the cost of encoding a frame in the first pass and then, in the second pass, more efficiently use the bits available.
 This ensures that the output quality is the best under a certain bitrate constraint.
+It will also mean that the bitrate will vary a bit over time, which is why this mode can also be called Variable Bitrate (VBR), although this is a bit of an ambiguous term.

+Enable it for x264 with:

     ffmpeg -i <input> -c:v libx264 -b:v 1M -pass 1 -f null /dev/null
     ffmpeg -i <input> -c:v libx264 -b:v 1M -pass 2 <output>.mp4